pradeephubgit/appsignal-docs/source/support/operating-systems.html.md

 ### Linux ARM build override

-To opt-in to the experimental Linux ARM build, add the `APPSIGNAL_BUILD_FOR_LINUX_ARM` environment variable to your system environment before installing AppSignal and compiling your application.
-This build is opt-in because it requires more testing, and we don't want to automatically install it on ARM systems in case something doesn't work as expected.
+To opt-in to the Linux ARM build manually, add the `APPSIGNAL_BUILD_FOR_LINUX_ARM` environment variable to your system environment before installing AppSignal and compiling your application.
+This environment variable is only needed if our auto detection does not detect the correct architecture.

--> This build is available for the Ruby gem, Elixir package and Node.js package.
-[Let us know][support] if you have any feedback on this build after testing it.
-Please report any issues you run into, but also if it works without any issues.
-->
 -> Available in these packages:
 -> <ul>
 -> <li>Ruby gem 3.0.8 or newer.</li>